onyeka-hub/Project-23/README.md

 ![404 not found](./images/404-not-found.PNG)

-2. It is still a manual process to create a volume, manually ensure that the volume created is in the same Avaioability zone in which the pod is running, and then update the manifest file to use the volume ID.
+2. It is still a manual process to create a volume, manually ensure that the volume created is in the same Availability Zone in which the pod is running, and then update the manifest file to use the volume ID.
 All of these is against DevOps principles because it will mean having a lot of road blocks to getting a simple thing done.

 The more elegant way to achieve this is through Persistent Volume and Persistent Volume claims.